 As a creative, the pressure to create can be immense and pressure is a great way to stifle creativity.
 The good news is that this is self-imposed and you can get past it.
 But know that “perfect” doesn’t exist.

 I am a reformed perfectionist, because trying to achieve the impossible is a thankless task.

 So I switched my mindset to pursuit of excellence.
 Excellence does exist and is attainable.
 But knowing when to leave a piece of work is difficult.
 I often get to a point where I am constantly making tweaks on my music that the average person will not notice.
 That’s when I need to leave it alone and know that it is excellent.

 Don’t Look for External Validation

 I used to look for external validation from others before I could believe that my work was good enough.
 This stems from my childhood where I rushed home to tell my Dad that I got a B in a test and he asked why I didn’t get an A. That question gave me the desire to perform but for the wrong reasons… for his approval.

-This is dangerous territory in creativity because everyone will have a different opinion.
+When you want to become a TV and film composer, and for creativity in general, this is dangerous territory because everyone will have a different opinion.
 Not only that but one person’s art is another person’s abomination.
 Having the confidence to believe in what you do no matter what anyone thinks is very important.